Python-SIP/sip/doc/abi_12.rst

         the Python object that wraps the destroyed instance.

-.. c:function:: int sipIsEnumFlag(PyObject *obj)
+.. c:function:: int sipIsAPIEnabled(const char *name, int from, int to)

-    This determines if an object is a sub-class of :py:class:`enum.Flag`.
+    .. deprecated:: 12.0
+        This will be removed in v13.

+    This checks to see if the current version number of an API falls within a given range.

+    :param name:
+        the name of the API.
+    :param from:
+        the lower bound of the range.
+For the API to be enabled its version number must be greater than or equal to *from*.
+If *from* is 0 then this check isn't made.
-    :param obj:
+    :param to:
-        the object.
+        the upper bound of the range.
+For the API to be enabled its version number must be less than *to*.
+If *to* is 0 then this check isn't made.
     :return:
-        a non-zero value if the object is a :py:class:`enum.Flag` sub-class.
+        a non-zero value if the API is enabled.

 .. c:function:: int sipIsOwnedByPython(sipSimpleWrapper *obj)